 While roasts preferences are simply a matter of personal taste, there are some industry standards that guide what bean to brew and when.
-Typically speaking, espresso drinks are made with dark roasts that have been finely ground.
+Typically speaking, high quality espresso coffee drinks are made with medium and dark roasts that have been finely ground.

 Don't let anyone fool you, though, because it's fine to experiment with making espresso drinks that use a lightly roasted coffee bean with this burr grinder, and we're ready to talk about just that.

 The pronounced oils of a dark roast may contribute to an espresso shot's rich color and deep flavor, but it's the steam-powered extraction process of a super-fine grind that controls the time and pressure required for a proper shot.

 You can still pull a perfect shot of espresso with the right grind on a lighter roast, and the KitchenAid burr grinder can definitely do that for you consistently.

 This grinder can also match the perfect level of coarseness needed for pour-over and French Press brews, too, which work well with light-to-medium roasts that need consistent contact with hot water in order for their flavor to bloom best.